I Need To Drive

 Who is a first offender under the new law?

 A first offender is defined in 625 ILCS 5/11-500.
 "A first offender shall mean any person who has not had a previous conviction or court assigned supervision for violation Section 11-501, or a similar provision of local ordinance, or a conviction in any other state for a violation of driving under the influence or a similar offense...or any person who has not had a driver's license suspension for violating Section 11-501.1 within 5 years prior to the date of the first offense..."
 (Definition applies to 5/6-206.1 and 5/6-208.1 only)

 Is there an Exemption for Work Vehicles

 Yes, but this exemption does not apply to CDL license holders.
 If you must drive your employers work vehicle, you may ask for this exemption.
-The judge must approve your request and mark that section of your MDDP, and the SOS will make the determination as to your eligibility.
+The employer must approve your request and you are required to mark that section of your MDDP at the time of application.
+The SOS will make the determination as to your eligibility.
 If approved, you are required to carry specific paperwork while driving your employer's car and must only drive that vehicle in the scope of your employment.
-This can not be a vehicle that your employer allows you to take home.

 Your license will be suspended for six (6) months if you are a first offender and under implied consent you submitted to chemical testing (breath, blood, urine), and your test resulted in .08 or higher, or another positive testing criteria.
 Your license will be suspended for twelve (12) months if you are a first offender and you refused to submit to chemical testing (breath, blood, urine).
 This applies only to first offenders.
 The law did not change for repeat offenders.